placebeyondtheclouds/fpv-offline/README.md

+## the host

+Ubuntu VM with docker. or baremetal windows with docker. here are the [instructions how to install docker on debian](https://github.com/placebeyondtheclouds/gpu-home-server?tab=readme-ov-file#continue-setting-up-the-debian-lxc-with-gpu-enabled-docker). for ubuntu just replace `debian` with `ubuntu` in one command

+## do it once

+`git clone https://github.com/placebeyondtheclouds/fpv-offline.git && cd fpv-offline && chmod 777 fw`

 ## setup envs

 rename `sample.env` to `.env`, setup variables in `.env`. use proxy, can be blank

-## the host

-Ubuntu with docker. here are the [instructions how to install docker on debian](https://github.com/placebeyondtheclouds/gpu-home-server?tab=readme-ov-file#continue-setting-up-the-debian-lxc-with-gpu-enabled-docker). for ubuntu just replace `debian` with `ubuntu` in one command

-## do it once

-`git clone https://github.com/placebeyondtheclouds/fpv-offline.git && cd fpv-offline && chmod 766 fw`

 ## start everything